cppalliance/cppalliance.github.io/README.md

 and extensive contribution to Ripple.
 He is also known for authoring the BearShare file sharing application in 2001.

-### Vice-Chairman

-Louis Tatta

-Louis Tatta serves as the Vice-Chairman of C++ Alliance and is responsible for the day-to-day operation and general management of the company.
-Prior to joining, Mr. Tatta served as Chief Operating Officer, where he managed operations of a technology startup, lead all business operations, new business development, product development, purchasing/procurement, and infrastructure development.
-Manage key account relationships and executed strategic marketing plans with advertising partners.
-Previous to this, Mr. Tatta held various positions in the financial service industry.

-## Advisors

 René Rivera

 René Rivera is a contributor to the Boost C++ Libraries and was part